AC Loss - Rapid Shutdown Solution

 NOTE: Automatic Operation can comply with NEC 2014/2017 690.12 standards.
 See the link at the bottom of this article for details

 In an emergency situation such as a fire, standard procedure for first responders is to disconnect the AC circuit breaker for the building.
-This loss of power from the grid causes the inverter and the Cloud Connect (CC) or Cloud Connect Advanced (CCA) to turn off.
-Whenever the CC (or CCA) and inverter both shut off, the TS4 units capable of safety (TS4-S, TS4-O and TS4-L) automatically enter module level disconnect mode and turn off output voltage and power completely.
+This loss of power from the grid causes the inverter and the Cloud Connect Advanced (CCA) to turn off.
+Whenever the CCA and inverter both shut off, the TS4 units capable of safety (TS4-S, TS4-O and TS4-L) automatically enter module level disconnect mode and turn off output voltage and power completely.
 Thus, even if the emergency personnel do not activate module level disconnect directly, the TS4 units are equipped to detect standard safety protocol and respond to the emergency.

-Sample system with Cloud Connects on the same AC service as the inverters
+Sample system with CCA units on the same AC service as the inverters

 For the criteria required to meet NEC 2014/2017 690.12 requirements, click here.